1907 Vanderbilt Commodores football team

 The 1907 Vanderbilt Commodores football team represented Vanderbilt University during the 1907 Southern Intercollegiate Athletic Association football season.
 The team's head coach was Dan McGugin, who served his fourth season in that capacity.
 Members of the Southern Intercollegiate Athletic Association, the Commodores played five home games in Nashville, Tennessee and finished the season with a record 5–1–1 and 3–0 in SIAA.

-Vanderbilt gave a shock to the football world by tying Eastern power Navy 6–6.
-The Commodores also beat Georgia Tech by the largest margin in coach John Heisman's tenure, and beat a powerful Sewanee team on a double pass play which Grantland Rice called the greatest thrill in his years of watching sports.
-The only loss suffered all season was to Western power Michigan.
+Vanderbilt shocked the football world when they tied 6-6 with the Eastern power Navy Midshipmen.
+The Commodores then went on to beat Georgia Tech Yellow Jackets by the record margin under coach John Heisman's tenure, followed by another victory over a powerful Sewanee Tigers team on a double pass play which Grantland Rice famously called the "greatest thrill" during his time as a sportswriter.
+The only loss they suffered that season came against the Western power Michigan Wolverines.